UPDATE: This post is updated yearly with the latest carve.

 So what about you?
 Do you still carve pumpkins?
 Do you keep track of them to this nerdy an extent?
 What are your traditions?

-Thanks for taking this excursion through 20 years of jack o' lanterns with me.
-I will, of course, add my 2022 carve when I make it on Halloween night (UPDATE: ADDED above!).
-And THAT will be 20.
-Yes, I counted too.
+Thanks for taking this excursion through 20+ years of jack o' lanterns with me.
+I will, of course, add all future carves when I make them on Halloween night.

 Just remember: Never extinguish the flame of a jack-o'-lantern before midnight.